meirizarrygelpi/hep-th-references/references.md

 # Supersymmetry and Supergravity

+Before learning about supergravity (and string theory), it is a good idea to understand classical gravity.
+A good reference for learning general relativity is:

+* *Spacetime and Geometry: An Introduction to General Relativity* by S. Carroll (**Recommended**).

+In order to study fermions and gravity, one needs to use the vielbein formalism instead of the spacetime metric tensor formalism.
+Sadly, vielbeins are only mentioned by Carroll in an appendix.
+See Siegel for a more complete discussion.
+Other useful but non-conventional references for gravity are:

+* *Feynman Lectures on Gravitation* by R.P.
+Feynman et al.
+* *Gravitation and Cosmology: Principles and Applications of the General Theory of Relativity* by S. Weinberg.

 There are two kinds of references on supersymmetry (SUSY) and supergravity (SUGRA): formal and applied.
-Some applied references are:
+Some applied supersymmetry references are:

 * *Supersymmetry and String Theory: Beyond the Standard Model* by M. Dine.
 * *Supersymmetry in Particle Physics: An Elementary Introduction* by I. Aitchison.

-Some formal references, in the form of textbooks, are:
+Some formal supersymmetry references, in the form of textbooks, are:

 * *Introduction to Supersymmetry and Supergravity* by P. West.
 * *Modern Supersymmetry: Dynamics and Duality* by J. Terning (**Recommended**).